-In the Zelda games, Link has several cases of these, usually with Zelda as the Betty.
-The most obvious example is in The Legend of Zelda: Twilight Princess, where Midna served as the Veronica.
+In many The Legend of Zelda games, Link has several cases of these, usually with Zelda as the Betty.
+The most obvious example is in The Legend of Zelda: Twilight Princess, where Midna served as the Veronica and Link's childhood friend Illia served as the Betty.
 The game also has a Funny Background Event in the form of blonde Beth and dark-haired Luda fighting for the right to nurse an injured Colin back to health.
 In their case, however, Beth is kind of a Tsundere and thus much more of a Veronica to silent Luda's Betty.

-If all of the content had made it into the final game, the hero of Neverwinter Nights 2 would have had the reasonable, down-to-earth Elanee (Betty) vs. the greedy and somewhat flighty Neeshka (Veronica) for male characters; and the kind and honorable Casavir (Betty) vs. the psychotic pervert Bishop (Veronica) for female characters.
+If all of the content had made it into the final game, the hero of Neverwinter Nights 2 would have had the reasonable, down-to-earth Elanee (Betty) vs. the greedy and somewhat flighty Neeshka (Veronica) for male characters; and the kind and honorable Casavir (Betty) vs. the Social Darwinist-ic Bishop (Veronica) for female characters.